SummitXY/SummitXY.github.io/_posts/2022-06-20-kafka-meeting.markdown

 ![](https://raw.githubusercontent.com/SummitXY/img/master/kafka-at-least-once.png)

 So why isn't it always exactly once?
-That's because
+That's because the behaviour in the face of failure is different.
+Considering a distributed messaging system, we may meet these failure scenarios:
+1. Producer failure
+2. Consumer publish remote call failure
+3. Messaging system failure
+4. Consumer processing failure

 ## Ref